 Dr. Hauser earned his Ed.D. in Educational Leadership from Appalachian State University.
 He has spent 19 years in the North Carolina Community College System, with 10 years of administrative responsibilities.
 He had been Vice President at Wilkes Community College since 2011.
-“Over the next few months Dr. Hauser will be meeting with members of the College community, as well as members of the greater Carteret County community.

 Steven Davis is responsible for the College’s $18 million budget and directing the 16 men and women who carry out the administrative and financial affairs of the college.

 A West Virginia native, Steven graduated from Ohio State University with a Bachelor of Arts degree in Industrial Technology Education.
 After graduation, Steven was commissioned a Second Lieutenant in the United States Marine Corps obtaining the rank of Captain before leaving the Marines and starting his accounting career.
 For 15 years, Steven worked in private business performing accounting and tax work for small to medium sized companies.
 He was also the Chief Executive Officer for an $8 million computer programming and internet company.
 In 2006, Steven was hired as the Controller for the University of Charleston in West Virginia.
 For eight years, he managed the daily operations of the university’s business office $30 million budget and administered the university’s $25 million endowment fund.
-In 2015, Steven moved to North Carolina to become the Controller for CCC where he supervised the business office and financial accounting.

 Dr. Tracy Mancini joined the Carteret Community College family in June 2016.
 She serves as the College’s SACSCOC liaison and oversees curriculum instruction, student services, institutional effectiveness, instructional support/distance learning, and the library.
 Mancini began her community college career as an adjunct English instructor at Durham Technical Community College in 1994.

 In addition to teaching English, Humanities, and Religion at Durham Tech, she served as chair of the English & Communications discipline and dean of Arts, Sciences, & University Transfer.
 She has been president of the statewide College Transfer Program Association and currently is a steering committee member for the North Carolina Association of Community College Instructional Administrators.
 She has served on the boards of Genesis Home and Families Moving Forward, agencies that serve homeless families, as well as NC Arts in Action, a program that brings dance and movement instruction to fourth-grade public school students.
 She is a member of the Beaufort Ole Towne Rotary.
 Mancini earned her Bachelor of Business Administration degree from the College of William and Mary.
 She also earned a Master of Arts degree in English from the University of North Florida, a Master of Theological Studies degree from Duke University, and a Doctor of Education in Community College Executive Leadership degree from Wingate University.
-Mancini and her husband, Norris Cotton, have a Shannon sailboat in Oriental and live in Beaufort.
+Dr. Mancini and her husband, Norris Cotton, have a Shannon sailboat in Oriental and live in Beaufort.
 Her son, Noah, is a student at Davidson College.